BABlu951/NASSCOM_SoC_Design/README.md

 # NASSCOM_SoC_Design
 >***2 Week digital VLSI SoC design and planning workshop with complete RTL2GDSII flow organised by VSD in collaboration with NASSCOM***

-## Lab Session DAY 1 - 'picorv32a' design synthesis using OpenLANE flow and calculate flop ratio.
+## Lab Session 1 : 'picorv32a' design synthesis using OpenLANE flow and calculate flop ratio.

 OpenLANE is a completely automated RTL to GDSII flow that embeds open-source tools, namely, OpenROAD, Yosys, ABC, Magic, etc., apart from many custom methodology scripts for design exploration and optimization.
 Openlane is built around Skywater 130nm process node and can perform complete ASIC implementation steps from RTL down to GDSII.